tGoh98/NPS-Kiosk/README.md

 NPS-Kiosk a web application built on Node.js and Express.js that serves as a virtual kiosk to assist the user in finding information about the National Parks Service.

 ## Features
-* Efficient usage of the National Parks API with Vue.js and Axios
+* Efficient usage of the National Parks API via Vue.js and Axios
 * Intuitive, easy to navigate interface
 * Option to filter search results by state, designation, and keyword
 * Displays details about a park's visitor center, campgrounds, alerts, articles, events, news releases, and educational information (lesson plans, relevant people, and places)